PIGDreamer: Privileged Information Guided World Models for Safe Partially Observable Reinforcement Learning: Experiments

-\textbf{Discussion} We now examine Scaffolder (Lag), Informed-Dreamer (Lag), and PIGDreamer.
-Each of these algorithms, which leverage privileged information, outperforms its unprivileged variant, SafeDreamer, to varying extents.
-This suggests that utilizing privileged information enhances the agent's ability to learn a superior policy, even with limited observations, consistent with our Theorem \ref{theorem: theorem1}.
-However, comparisons reveal that different approaches to exploiting privileged information yield disparate results.
-Informed-Dreamer, which relies solely on reconstructing privileged information from partial observations, achieves the lowest safety and task-centric performance.
-In contrast, Scaffolder builds on Informed-Dreamer by providing predictors and critics with privileged access and incorporating an additional privileged actor for exploration, leading to significantly improved outcomes.
+\paragraph{Benchmarking Privileged Variants.} We now examine the privileged variants: Scaffolder (Lag), Informed-Dreamer (Lag), Distill (Lag), and \textit{PIGDreamer}.
+The comparisons presented in Figure \ref{fig:main_results} reveal that different approaches to exploiting privileged information yield disparate results.
+Distill (Lag), which trains a privileged teacher policy and distills the knowledge to the student policy, suffers from severe performance degradations resulting from the information gap between the privileged information and partial observations.
+Informed-Dreamer, which relies solely on reconstructing privileged information from partial observations, achieves only a marginal performance improvement.
+In contrast, Scaffolder builds on Informed-Dreamer by providing predictors and critics with privileged access and incorporating an additional privileged actor for exploration, leading to significantly improved outcomes. \textit{PIGDreamer} consistently achieves state-of-the-art performance across all benchmarks.
+In particular, in the Guard benchmark, \textit{PIGDreamer} outperforms alternative variants with a 136\% performance improvement.
 Nonetheless, these enhancements result in extended training times.
-Our analysis in Table \ref{tab:Training Time} demonstrates that Scaffolder requires an average training time that is 74\% longer compared to SafaDreamer, while Informed-Dreamer necessitates only 5\% longer average training time.
-Our algorithm, PIGDreamer, achieves the best outcomes with only a 22.4\% increase in average training time.
+Our analysis in Figure.\ref{fig:training_time_comparison} demonstrates that Scaffolder requires an average training time that is 69\% longer compared to SafaDreamer, while Informed-Dreamer necessitates only 10\% longer average training time.
+Our algorithm, PIGDreamer, achieves the best outcomes with only a 28\% increase in average training time.
 This indicates that our algorithm exhibits the highest efficiency in utilizing privileged information.

-\textbf{Ablation Study} Now we assess the component-wise contributions of the privileged components in our algorithm.
-Our ablation study includes the following settings: \begin{enumerate*}[label = (\arabic*)] \item \textbf{PIGDreamer:} The complete version of PIGDreamer, in which all privileged components are enabled. \item \textbf{PIG -No Rep:} In this variant, the naive world model does not align the state representations with the oracle representation. \item \textbf{PIG -Unprivileged:} In this variant, we remove the privileged critics, and no privileged information is accessible during training. \end{enumerate*}